How to host an engagement party

 Modern Engagement Party Etiquette

-how to plan an engagement party.
+how to host an engagement party.
 A step-by-step guide

 • Whoever hosts typically covers the costs or shares the expenses with the couple.